rudra-iitm-phd/rudra-iitm-phd.github.io/policy.md

 So, the goal here is to explain the derivation in a way that’s digestible for a novice reader.
 That said, there might be parts where I don’t explain things well enough — and that could interrupt the flow a bit.
 For that, I ask a little patience (and effort) from you, the reader.
 Honestly, this is also my way of pushing myself to understand things better to the point where I can explain them without using fancy terminology at all.
 But hey, this is just *iteration one*, and I’ll keep improving it as I go.
 So, pardon me — and thanks in advance for bearing with me.

->These notes are based from the lectures of Sergey Levine [^1], Lilian Wang blog and the Reinforcement Learning book by Sutton and Barto
+>These notes are based from the lectures of Sergey Levine [^1], Lilian Wang blog on Policy Gradient algorithms[^3] and the Reinforcement Learning : An Introduction book by Sutton and Barto[^4]

 ---